A double scale fast algorithm for the transient evolution of a resonant tunneling diode: Results

-The integer $P$ is the number of frequency points, CPU is the time spent by the processor to realize the computation.
-The column $L_2$ error denotes the relative error for the potential in $L^2$ norm given by:
+In Table \ref{tab4meth}, the integer $N_{cv}$ is the total number of iterations of Algorithm \ref{algGum} for the tolerance $\textrm{tol}=10^{-14}$.
+The column CPU denotes the CPU time of the method and the column {\it Dist to reference}, the $l^2$-norm relative distance to the reference method potential.
+The last is given by:

-where $V_{ref}$ is the potential of the Reference Resolution.
-In the Direct Resolution, the number of frequency points changes from an iteration to the other, however it stays around a fixed number which we wrote with the symbol $\approx$.

-The One Mode Approximation algorithm converges and needs less frequency points than the Direct Resolution.
-Nevertheless, the first algorithm doesn't cost much less than the second because the computation cost of one resonance is much bigger than the resolution of one Schr\"odinger equation.
-In the time-dependent case, it is not possible to use an adaptative frequency mesh and the numerical cost for the computation of one resonance is comparable to the resolution of one Schr\"odinger equation, therefore the One Mode Approximation will be much more interesting.\\ In Figure \ref{cv_dirdec} is represented the error $e^l$ defined by \eqref{eq_erreur} with respect to the number of iterations $l$ for the Direct Resolution and the One Mode Approximation.
-The bias is equal to $B_I=0\,eV$ which corresponds to the upper part of the array of Figure \ref{tab3meth}.
-We see that the One Mode Approximation algorithm reaches the accuracy $10^{-15}$ in $37$ iterations and converges as fast as the Direct Resolution.\\

-In Figure \ref{graph3meth}, are represented the self-consistant potential and the density after convergence for the part $B_I=0\,eV$ of the array of Figure \ref{tab3meth} and for the three methods.
-We see that the three methods give very similar results.